-PARKING.
+PARKING

-The steering is locked in this position, and the taillight and auxiliary light come on but all other circuits are off.
+The steering is locked in this position, and the taillight come on but all other circuits are off.
 The key can be removed in this position

 Always turn the main switch to "OFF" or "LOCK" and remove the key when the motorcycle is unattended.